 - Select the Stock Transfers category.
 You must have the appropriate permissions to access this category.
-See section 8.1, - Search for a stock transfer and open it in the View Stock Transfer screen.
-For details of searching for a stock transfer, see section 11.2, Searching for a stock - Click Edit Stock Transfer in the button bar at the bottom of the screen.
+See section 8.1, Setting up inventory roles. - Search for a stock transfer and open it in the View Stock Transfer screen.
+For details of searching for a stock transfer, see section 11.2, Searching for a stock transfer. - Click Edit Stock Transfer in the button bar at the bottom of the screen.
 You may have to click the ... option to see any additional available actions.
 The Edit Stock Transfer screen appears.